anuragshrestha/The-Crypto-Hub/README.md

 ## Step 3: Modifying your App

-Now that you have successfully run the app, let's modify it.
+Now that you have successfully run the app, if you want to modify it then:

 1. Open `App.tsx` in your text editor of choice and edit some lines.
 2. For **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Developer Menu** (<kbd>Ctrl</kbd> + <kbd>M</kbd> (on Window and Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (on macOS)) to see your changes!